Nexusoft/nw-modules-documentation/security.md

 Nexus Wallet Modules can be written by any third-party developers, therefore security is one of our primary concerns when we design the module system.

+In this article, we will talk about the main security mechanisms that we have implemented to minimize the security risks of third-party modules.

 ## `webview` security

 Code inside `webview` is executed in a separate process from the base wallet, therefore there is very few things that module code can do to maliciously affect the base wallet.

 Module's entry HTML is fetched from a static file server running locally (e.g. `http://localhost:9331/...`) that only serves exactly the files listed in [`files` field of `nxs_package.json`](./developer-guide/nxs_package.json.md#files) so it is not possible for modules to retrieve private files in user's computer via `file://` protocol.

+The only bridge that connects modules with the base wallet is the [`NEXUS` global variable](./developer-guide/app-modules/nexus-globalvariable.md) which is injected into modules by `webview`'s `preload` script. `NEXUS` global variable provides modules with the data and functions they need, while still making sure modules don't get access to what they shouldn't be authorized to access.
+See [`NEXUS` global variable](./developer-guide/app-modules/nexus-globalvariable.md) for more details about what modules can get access to.

-For [IPC messages](./developer-guide/app-modules/ipc-messages.md), all data will be serialized in JSON, so functions won't work, and it's NOT possible for modules to pass malicious code to the base wallet.
+One of the main communication method that the `NEXUS` global variable provides is the [IPC messages APIs](./developer-guide/app-modules/ipc-messages.md).
+All data passed through IPC messages will be serialized in JSON, so only plain data (e.g. strings, numbers, objects,...) can get through while functions can't.
+Therefore, it's n possible for modules to pass malicious code to the base wallet.

 ### A note about Electron's warning

 You may have noticed, in [Electron's documentation on `<webview>`](https://electronjs.org/docs/api/webview-tag) there is a warning about `<webview>` tag's stability.
-However, the warning only addresses `webview`'s possible changes in architecture and API in the future, not security problems.
+However, the reason for that warning is only about `webview`'s possible changes in architecture and API in the future, not about the security.
 This has already been [confirmed by Electron team](https://github.com/electron/electron/issues/18187).
-Architectural and API changes are not really big concerns for us because we control when and whether to update Electron version, and can decide to hold off the updates until we can adapt to the changes.
-So , it is safe to use `<webview>` tag.
+Architectural and API changes are not really a big concern for us because we control when and whether to update new Electron versions, and can decide to hold off the updates until we can adapt to the changes.
+So in short, it is safe to use `<webview>` tag.

 ## SVG icon security